Do-It-Yourself Credit Repair — Fix Your Credit On Your Own

-DIY credit repair starts with reviewing all three credit reports and then removing negative and inaccurate information.
+DIY credit repair starts with reviewing all three credit reports and then removing negative information that is inaccurate, incomplete, or unverifiable.
 Repairing your credit can mean the difference between getting a loan or not.
 Thousands of our readers have removed negatives and increased their credit score by using our very easy credit repair techniques.
-By the way, anything a credit repair company can do, you can do for yourself at a fraction of the cost.
+By the way, anything a credit repair company can do, you can do for yourself for free.

 The credit repair information contained herein is intended to help you fix credit report errors and remove inaccurate information.
-The law does allow you to dispute inaccurate information and request an investigation of any information in your credit file that you deem as inaccurate or incomplete.
+The law does allow you to dispute inaccurate information and request an investigation of any information in your credit file that could be inaccurate, incomplete, or unverifiable.
 It is perfectly legal and there is no charge for requesting an investigation.

 The whole key to the credit report dispute process is that if a credit bureau cannot verify information on your credit report within the time allowed by law, they must remove it.
 For instance, if a collection agency is reporting a collection on your report and they cannot verify the information, the credit bureau must delete it.
 Here is all the credit repair information you will need to fix your credit reports on your own.

 Order Your Credit Reports

-There are a lot of credit report offers out there where you can order your reports.
-But, if you go to AnnualCreditReport.com you are able to get your 3 bureau credit reports once a year for free.
-You are not going to see your credit score, which is a crucial tool in getting your credit in shape, but you can pay an extra fee to see your scores.
-It is a good idea to check your reports once a year, whether or not you are repairing your credit.
+There are a lot of credit report offers out there for ordering your reports.
+But, if you go to AnnualCreditReport.com you are able to get your three bureau credit reports once a year for free.
+You are not going to see your credit score, which is a crucial tool in getting your credit in shape, but you can pay an extra fee to see your scores through the credit bureaus.
+Or you can use free credit monitoring sites that allow you to track your credit scores — and reports — all year long.
+At the very least, it is a good idea to check your reports once a year, whether you are repairing your credit or not.

 Analyze Your Credit Reports